 Regarding the environment surrounding exports, overseas economies-mainly advanced economies-have been recovering, albeit with a lackluster performance still seen in part (Chart 8[2]).
 Looking at movements by major region, the U.S. economy has continued to recover solidly, since the firmness in the household sector has been feeding through to the corporate sector.
-The slowdown in momentum for the recovery in the European economy since last spring has come to a standstill.
-As for the Chinese economy, stable growth has continued as a trend; however, growth momentum has continued to be sluggish, with downward pressure from an overhang in supply in the manufacturing sector and from adjustments in the real estate market.
+The European economy has been on a moderate recovery trend.
+The Chinese economy has maintained its stable growth as a trend; however, growth momentum has continued to be sluggish, with downward pressure from an overhang in supply in the manufacturing sector and from adjustments in the real estate market.
 Emerging economies apart from China and the commodity-exporting economies have continued to lose pace as a whole.
 As for the exchange rate, the yen has remained significantly depreciated mainly against the U.S. dollar compared to a while ago; in terms of the real effective exchange rate, the yen has depreciated to the level last recorded in 1973, below that of around 2007 (Chart 8[1]).

 Overseas economies, mainly advanced economies, are expected to continue recovering moderately.
 The aforementioned movements in foreign exchange rates are also projected to continue underpinning exports, including those of services such as travel.
 By major region, the U.S. economy is expected to continue a firm recovery centered on private demand.
-The European economy is projected to continue its recovery trend, albeit moderately, but attention should continue to be paid to such issues as the outcome of its debt problem, including the developments in Greece, and the effects of the slowdown in the Russian economy.
-As for the Chinese economy, stable growth will continue, but the growth rate is projected to be somewhat lowered.
+The European economy is projected to continue its moderate recovery trend, but attention should continue to be paid to such issues as the outcome of its debt problem, including the developments in Greece, and the effects of the slowdown in the Russian economy.
+As for the Chinese economy, stable growth will continue, but the growth rate is projected to be somewhat lower than that of previous years.
 Growth in emerging economies apart from China and the commodity-exporting economies might lose pace for a protracted period, although the recovery in advanced economies is basically expected to exert positive effects gradually.